gjbex/Python-for-HPC/source-code/README.md

 1. `hdf5`: examples of parallel I/O using HDF5.
 1. `numpy-scipy`: some numpy/scipy codes for benchmakring.
 1. `pypy`: code to experiment with the Pypy interpreter.
+1. `file-formats`: influcence of file formats on performance.
+1. `gpu`: some examples of using GPUs.